 Jet engines comprise of up to 25,000 individual components, making standard maintenance a laborious task that can take more than a month per engine.
 Many parts are positioned deep inside the engine and cannot be checked without taking the machine apart, adding costs and time to maintenance.
 This problem is not only associated with jet engines, either; numerous complicated, expensive machines like construction equipment, generators, and scientific instruments require large investments of time and money to check and maintain.

-Harvard University’s Wyss Institute for Biologically Inspired Engineering and John A. Paulson School of Engineering and Applied Sciences (SEAS) have built a micro-robot whose origami ankle joints, electroadhesive foot pads, and specifically engineered walking gait permit it to climb on vertical and upside-down conductive surfaces, like the inside walls of a commercial jet engine.
+Scientists at Harvard University’s Wyss Institute for Biologically Inspired Engineering and John A. Paulson School of Engineering and Applied Sciences (SEAS) have built a micro-robot whose origami ankle joints, electroadhesive foot pads, and specifically engineered walking gait permit it to climb on vertical and upside-down conductive surfaces, like the inside walls of a commercial jet engine.
 The work is detailed in Science Robotics.

 “Now that these robots can explore in three dimensions instead of just moving back and forth on a flat surface, there’s a whole new world that they can move around in and engage with,” said first author Sébastien de Rivaz, a former Research Fellow at the Wyss Institute and SEAS who currently works at Apple.
 “They could one day enable non-invasive inspection of hard-to-reach areas of large machines, saving companies time and money and making those machines safer.”